alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 # Step 1: Identify regions of interest in reference genome

 The 3kRGP provides sample genomes aligned against the Nipponbare IRGSP-1.0 reference genome.
 These alignments are what we query to get sequence variants.
-Since the sample genomes have been assembled relative to Nipponbare, we first need to figure out where in the Nipponbare genome our genes of interest are located so we can pull that genomic region from each sample.
+Since the sample genomes were assembled relative to Nipponbare, we need to figure out where in the Nipponbare genome our genes of interest are located.
+These are the locations that will then be retrieved from each sample genome down the line.

 First, we download the reference genome and annotations.